apache/accumulo-website/_docs-2/configuration/files.md

                            .from("/path/to/accumulo-client.properties").build();
 ```

-See the [quick install] for help with configuring this file.
+See the [quick start] for help with configuring this file.

 ## accumulo-env.sh